rust-lang/rust/src/librustc/middle/infer/region_inference/README.md

 # Terminology

-Note that we use the terms region and lifetime interchangeably, though the term `lifetime` is preferred.
+Note that we use the terms region and lifetime interchangeably.

 # Introduction

 Region inference uses a somewhat more involved algorithm than type inference.
 It is not the most efficient thing ever written though it seems to work well enough in practice (famous last words).
 The reason that we use a different algorithm is because, unlike with types, it is impractical to hand-annotate with regions (in some cases, there aren't